Tilko/SerDesJavaDataModelGenerator/README.md

 - JSON as valid input to build a generated model instance
 - ability to intercalate custom hand-written classes and interface (with default methods) anywhere into the generated class hierarchy.
 - regression tests for all features
-- add user error feedbacks
+- add some user error feedbacks